-Laser therapy is becoming increasingly useful for a wide range of skin and cosmetic conditions.
+Laser therapy is becoming increasingly used in Australia for a wide range of skin and cosmetic conditions.
 The word laser stands for Light Amplification by Stimulated Emission of Radiation.

 Laser therapy works by putting out a very high intensity beam of light with a particular wavelength.
 The light passes through the outer layers of your skin and is absorbed by a specific target, which varies depending on the condition being treated.

-A number of conditions can be treated effectively with laser therapy.
+A number of skin conditions can be treated effectively with laser therapy.
 There are also several cosmetic uses of laser therapy, including hair removal.

 In general, homemade Indian ink tattoos and black tattoos respond most readily to laser removal.
 White tattoos do not usually respond to treatment.
-Red is relatively easy to remove, while yellow, orange and green are more difficult.
+Red is relatively easy to remove, while yellow, orange, blue and green are more difficult.
 The wavelength of the laser light beam needs to be changed to treat different coloured ink pigments used in the tattoo.